 7. Always Provide a Solution or Plan of Action

 Sales performance reviews should focus on the seller’s responsibilities in their role and their effectiveness.
-The result should be a list of achievements and a plan of action to address any areas where reps need to improve.
+The result should be recognition of achievements in the workplace, as well as a plan of action to address any areas where reps need to improve.

 Poor Feedback: “Your deals take a long time to move from one stage to the next.
 Focus on speeding that up.”